CyberMarcR/CyberMarcR/README.md

 ---

 ## About Me

-IT professional with deep passion for IT support and technical problem-solving.
-I'm an aspiring cybersecurity professional currently training in areas such as:
+I’m an IT professional with a strong background in 1st Line IT Support and a deep interest in cybersecurity and technical problem-solving.
+I am currently training in:
 - Linux & Systems Administration
-- Penetration Testing
+- Penetration Testing Fundamentals
-- SOC Analyst Fundamentals
+- SOC Analyst Foundations
 - Threat Intelligence

+I focus on understanding not just how tools work, but why they behave the way they do, with an emphasis on documentation and learning outcomes.

 I'm using tools such as;